Jasonette/documentation/docs/composition.md

 1. It first imports the referenced JSON.
 2. And then it goes through the rest of the attributes.
-3. If an attribute already exists from the import, it overrides the imported value.
+3. If there's a collision, it overrides the imported value with the local value.
-4. Otherwise it just attaches the key/value pair.
-5. Keep going until all key/value pairs are processed.
+4. Keep going until all key/value pairs are processed.

 In this case it ends up overriding the `text` attribute.
 The result: